Arsh-Pathan/WallGen/README.md

   - The runtime disables WebGL after three consecutive render errors — refresh the wallpaper in Lively to reset.
   - To avoid host pressure, disable cropping or caching by changing `PROCESS_CONCURRENCY` or commenting out `cacheImageRemote()` calls in `app.js` (developer option).

-**Developer notes**
-- The app uses async `createImageBitmap` and `OffscreenCanvas` (where available) for center-cropping.
-It tracks and prunes `blob:` URLs to limit memory usage.
-Heavy work is scheduled during idle where supported.

 **License**
 - MIT — modify and redistribute.
 See the repository for license details.